Connecting the one-band and three-band Hubbard models of cuprates via spectroscopy and scattering experiments: Introduction

 The simplest parent compound La$_2$CuO$_4$ is a good antiferromagnetic insulator and upon hole-doping, undergoes a transition to a dome shaped superconducting phase with an optimal $T_c \sim 38$ K \cite{Bednorz}.
 While the long-range order is lost, La$_{2-x}$Sr$_x$CuO$_4$, as well as several other copper oxide superconductors, continue to exhibit antiferromagnetic correlations in the form of resonant modes and paramagnons in the superconducting phase \cite{Rossat,Eschrig,Tacon}.
 In fact, along with superconductivity, all the families of copper oxide superconductors also show spin- and charge-ordering phenomena\cite{JT,Wu,GG,JC,MT,Tabis,HJ,Julien,Lee,Chan} which suggest a complex coexistence of electron-phonon coupling, spin fluctuations and electron-electron correlation effects \cite{Salkola,Lanzara}.

-The basic starting point to understand cuprate properties is often considered to be the two-dimensional Hubbard model involving strong electron-electron correlations with strong Cu-O hybridization leading to the Zhang-Rice singlet (ZRS) ground state\cite{Zhang}.
+The basic starting point to understand cuprate properties is often considered to be the 2D Hubbard model involving strong electron-electron correlations with strong Cu-O hybridization leading to the Zhang-Rice singlet (ZRS) ground state\cite{Zhang}.
 It is well-known and well-accepted that the parent copper-oxide materials are best described as charge-transfer insulators in the Zaanen-Sawatzky-Allen scheme \cite{ZSA}, with the copper on-site Coulomb energy $U_d \gg\Delta$, the charge-transfer energy, and the lowest energy excitations involve the strongly hybridized Cu-$3d$ and O-$2p$ ZRS states.
 Further, hole doping in the parent compound results in oxygen hole carriers retaining the ZRS character of the lowest energy excitations \cite{CTChen,Brookes2001,Brookes}.
-Surprisingly, many theoretical studies have neglected oxygen on-site Coulomb energy $U_p$, based on the assumption it is too weak to be of importance.
-However, electron spectroscopy studies in conjunction with cluster model calculations or using the Cini-Sawatzky method\cite{Cini,Sawatzky} have estimated $U_d \sim 6-8$ eV \cite{Fujimori,ZXS,Balzarotti} and $U_p \sim 5-6$ eV \cite{Marel,Tjeng,BarDeroma}.
-Thus, $U_d$ and $U_p$ are comparable and both need to be considered for describing the electronic states derived from Cu-O planes, particularly in the-charge transfer limit, as $U_p$ gets close to or larger than $\Delta$.

 A very important issue involves how to quantify electron-electron correlations in any transition metal compound, in general, and the cuprates, in particular \cite{Khomskii,Koch}.
 Depending on the theoretical model, the values of electron-electron correlation strength can be very different for the same material.
-A comparison of the effective one band Hubbard model\cite{Anderson,Zhang} consisting of the single antibonding band made up of the Cu $d_{x^2-y^2}$ and O $p_x$, $p_y$ orbitals, and the effective three band Hubbard model\cite{Varma01,Emery} which describes the cuprate electronic structure in terms of the Cu-O bonding, non-bonding and antibonding bands show significantly different values of on-site Coulomb energy $U_d$ in the Cu $d$ states.
-For example, typical values of $U_d \sim $ 3-4 eV is known for the effective one-band model \cite{Werner,Hirayama} while early studies of the three band model estimated $U_d \sim 7-10$ eV and $U_p \sim 3-6$ eV\cite{MM, HSC, ESF}.
+A comparison of the effective one band Hubbard model\cite{Anderson,Zhang} consisting of the single antibonding band made up of the Cu $d_{x^2-y^2}$ and O $p_x$, $p_y$ orbitals, and the effective three band Hubbard model\cite{Varma01,Emery} which describes the cuprate electronic structure in terms of the Cu-O bonding, non-bonding and antibonding bands show significantly different values of on-site Coulomb energy in the Cu $d$ states.
+In the following, in order to distinguish the one band and three band parameters, we use the notation $U_d$/$U_p$ and $t_{pd}$ for the Cu/O on-site Coulomb energies and hopping in the three band model, while $\tilde{U}$ and $\tilde{t}$ are used for the one-band Hubbard model, respectively.
+Thus, for example, while early studies of the three band model estimated $U_d \sim$ 7-10 eV and $U_p \sim$ 3-6 eV\cite{MM, HSC, ESF}, typical values of $\tilde{U}\sim$ 3-4 eV are known for the effective one-band model \cite{Werner,Hirayama}.